AdaptiveBProcess/SimodR/README.md

 Besides the modules showed in the previous Architecture image, the project folder have some important folders to take into account.
  - **Config.ini** file.
 Configuration file for the process.
  - **Main.py** file.
 Main execution file
  - **Inputs/**: Folder that contains all the event logs files, the JSON canon model and the BPMN model.
+ - **support_modules/**: Folder that contains the file for generating the graphs
  - **Outputs/**: Folder that contains all the outputs folders and files of the execution.
     - If the tool performed an optimization process, a new folder starting with "Optimization", and then a timestamp, will be create.
 This folder contains the following elements:
         - A graph showing the overall results of the execution (kpiResultsGraph.png)